moshemarciano/napp.alloy.adapter.restsql/README.md

 this way you only store in-memory the part of the data you need at any given point of time and not the whole data set.
 Can greatly reduce the amount of memory your app uses.

+note that when you use fetch with a success and error callbacks, it will only fire once, regardless of the number of sub collections retrieved in the fetch.
+Only the invoking collection/model will fire.

+### recievedHeaders (@moshemarciano)

+used by the adapter to store the HTTP headers of the last fetch from the server, it is positioned under the config.adapter node of your model config.
+This is read only.

+	Alloy.Collections.updates.fetch({
+		error : function (collection, response) {
+			Ti.API.error('>>>>> fetch updates failed');
+		},
+		success : function (collection, response) {
+			Ti.App.Properties.setString('last_update_timestamp', Alloy.Collections.updates.config.adapter.recievedHeaders.Date);
+		}
+	});

 ### deletedAttribute (@moshemarciano)

 support custom column naming to help with backend frameworks that use other naming conventions, such as PHP Laravel 4 'deleted_at'